Networking Recommendations

 The increased bandwidth of 100G networks has the potential to expose performance bottlenecks that have limited impacts in 10G or even 40G environments.
 This means that optimization practices, such as record size tuning, can have a significant impact on network performance.

 You should ensure that the record size for each dataset is in alignment with its I/O workload.
-To adjust record size in TrueNAS SCALE or CORE, go to Advanced/Other Options on the Add or Edit Dataset screen.
+To adjust record size, go to Advanced/Other Options on the Add or Edit Dataset screen.

 For a detailed discussion of record size tuning, see Tuning Recordsize in OpenZFS from Klara.